-Out of yeast and not eager to run to the store for more?
-Here's how to make an effective and inexpensive yeast substitute.
-You'll need baking soda, lemon juice (buttermilk or a mixture of milk and vinegar will also work), and double-acting baking powder.
+When you're out of yeast and do not want to run to the store for more, the solution may be in your kitchen.
+Though not optimal, you can make an effective and inexpensive yeast substitute for bread with baking soda and lemon juice.
+Buttermilk or a mixture of milk and vinegar may also work, or you can turn to double-acting baking powder.

 Baking Soda and Lemon Juice